vicentinileonardo/azure-service-operator-resources/README.md

-# azure-service-operator-resources
+# Cloud Providers Operators Resources

-Repo to test minimum configuration for the CRs managed by ASO
+Repo to test minimum configuration for the CRs managed by Public Cloud Providers Operators like Azure Service Operator (ASO)

 ## ASO Installation